You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 Here, you can toggle on/off Kids Safe, which lets you block a number of ‘website types’ that aren’t suited to under-18s.

 You can add or remove parental controls through Plusnet’s SafeGuard service.
-It lets you limit access to websites that contain violence, betting or gambling, adult content or carry a risk of cyber bullying.
+It lets you limit access to websites that contain violence, betting or gambling, adult content or carry a risk of cyberbullying.

-To turn on or off, you can log into Plusnet’s SafeGuard hub and change the settings how you see fit.
+To turn on or off, you can log into Plusnet’s SafeGuard hub and change the settings as you see fit.
 Once saved, reset your router and the new SafeGuard settings will start applying in two hours.

 None: Completely unrestricted access to any website, including potentially dangerous ones (so not recommended)